z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 ##### LENGTH

 * Can be specified as a constant, literal or label.
 * constant must not exceed 32767.
 * A literal or label must be 2 bytes and must not exceed 32767.

 ##### FLENGTH

 * Can be specified as a constant, literal or label.
 * A constant must not exceed 2G-1.
 * A literal or label must be 4 bytes and must not exceed 2G-1.

-!!!
-Info
-    **LENGTH/FLENGTH**:
+> [!INFO]
+> **LENGTH/FLENGTH notes**:

-    * If SET is specified, LENGTH/FLENGTH are ignored and LENGERR cannot occur.
+> * If SET is specified, LENGTH/FLENGTH are ignored and LENGERR cannot occur.
-    * If INTO is specified and LENGTH/FLENGTH are not, then the implied length of INTO is used.
-This may raise the LENGERR condition if the data length is larger.
+> * If INTO is specified and LENGTH/FLENGTH are not, then the implied length of INTO is used.
+>   This may raise the LENGERR condition if the data length is larger.
-    * If LENGTH/FLENGTH is numeric then it specifies the maximum data length that can be received.
-LENGERR can be raised if the data length is larger.
+> * If LENGTH/FLENGTH is numeric then it specifies the maximum data length that can be received.
+>   LENGERR can be raised if the data length is larger.
-    * If LENGTH/FLENGTH is a label then it specifies the maximum data length that can be received.
-LENGERR can be raised if the data length is larger.
+> * If LENGTH/FLENGTH is a label then it specifies the maximum data length that can be received.
+>   LENGERR can be raised if the data length is larger.
 The true data length is returned in label.

 ##### KEYLENGTH

 * Can be specified as a constant or label.
 * A constant must not exceed 32767.
 * A label must be 2 bytes and must not exceed 32767.
 * Keylengths greater than 128 are ignored.
 * The parameter is ignored for ESDS and RRDS.
 * KEYLENGTH and GENERIC must be paired.
 * If KEYLENGTH is zero by constant or label then parameters are changed internally:
-    ```
-    GENERIC/EQUAL or GENERIC/GTEQ
-    Becomes
-    KEYLENGTH(1) Key=X'00' GENERIC GTEQ
+  `GENERIC/EQUAL` or `GENERIC/GTEQ` becomes `KEYLENGTH(1) Key=X'00' GENERIC GTEQ`
-    ```

 ##### RBA

 RIDFLD has a 4-byte RBA

 ##### XRBA

 RIDFLD has an 8-byte RBA